Skip to main content

 Eligibility

 Our clinics support people in Peel who may face challenges getting sexual health services elsewhere.
-This includes:
+This includes people who:

-• People who don’t have an Ontario Health Card.
+• Do not have an Ontario Health Card.

-• People who are two-spirit, gay, lesbian, bisexual, transgender, queer, questioning, or other men who have sex with men.
+• Are two-spirit, gay, lesbian, bisexual, transgender, queer, questioning, or other men who have sex with men.

 Fees